2020 Czech regional elections: COVID-19 pandemic

 Election would be held during COVID-19 pandemic.
 In July 2020 it was reported that people in quarantine would be unable to vote.
 Opposition parties largely criticised that people would be limited on their right to vote.
 This led government to prepare laws to enable quarantined people to vote.
 It introduced 4 possibilities - drive-through voting, voting through a representative, or a special electoral commission that would come to affected people and formation of special electoral districts.
 Minister of Interior and leader of ČSSD stated that Parliament should accept all possibilities.
 TOP 09, STAN and Pirates only decided to support Drive-through voting and special electoral districts.
 ODS decided to support Drive-through voting, special electoral commissions but opposed the possibility of voting through a representative.

 Campaign

 ANO 2011

 The party is running alone in all regions.
 The party decided to put many MPs on its lists.
 ANO is viewed as the front-runner.
 It has 5 Governors and the highest number of seats in regional councils.
-According to a poll conducted for ANO 2011, the party would win in most regions with Central Bohemia and Liberec region as the only regions in which ANO wouldn't win.
+According to a poll conducted for ANO 2011, the party would win in most regions with the Central Bohemian and Liberec regions as the only regions in which ANO wouldn't win.

 The party launched its Campaign on 3 September 2020 with the slogans "Shown applies" and "Actions instead of Words."
 Party hopes that the voters will appreciate its previous work.